yuanyi1029/cs50/Projects/Final_Project/final/README.md

 ## Distinctiveness and Complexity
-The idea for this project stemmed from receiving red envelopes from my relatives during the Lunar New Year because it would be much easier to document my earnings :joy: .
+The idea for this project stemmed from receiving red envelopes from my relatives during the Lunar New Year because it would be much easier to document my earnings :money_mouth_face:.

 ## What’s contained in each file you created.